spine-tools/SpineOpt.jl/docs/src/tutorial/ramping.md

 ### Examining the results with ramp limits with initial conditions

-Create a the *Pivot table* with the latest results.
+Create a *Pivot table* with the latest results.
 It will look something like the image below.

 ![image](figs_ramping/ramping_results_ramping_constraint_ini_cond.png)